smallgiraffe0110/AiEssayTitle.com/README.md

 ## Introduction

-Precedent is an opinionated collection of components, hooks, and utilities for your Next.js project.
+AIEssayTitle.com is an AI interface to generate you better Essay Titles
 ## One-click Deploy

 You can deploy this template to Vercel with the button below: